 - Introducing the Modeler node

 - Working with 3D particle systems in Nuke 6.3

-This is Steve Wright welcoming you to my Nuke 6.3 New Features course.
-Version 6.3 was a huge new release of Nuke that added great many big new features.
+- [Voiceover] This is Steve Wright welcoming you to my Nuke 6.3 New Features course.
+Version 6.3 was a huge new release of Nuke that added a great many big new features.
 This course assumes that you are already familiar with Nuke and had already completed my Nuke 6 New Features course.
-A Particle System and a Planar Tracker are just two examples of the huge new Features in Nuke 6.3.
-The long-awaited particle system is a true 3D particle system that will integrate with any 3D geometry loaded into Nuke.
+A Particle System and a Planar Tracker are just two examples of the huge new features in Nuke 6.3.
+The long-awaited Particle System is a true 3D particle system that will integrate with any 3D geometry loaded into Nuke.